Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-event-reference.md

 | `visitorIDsList (String)` | List | false | Default: Empty List |
 | `lastSync (String)` | Long | false | default = 0 |

+{% hint style="warning" %}
+The Analytics Custom Visitor ID (VID) is no longer included in the data payload.
+If needed, it may be retrieved from the [Analytics extension](../../adobe-analytics/analytics-api-reference#get-the-custom-visitor-identifier).
+{% endhint %}